bioalgorithm/CVD_prediction/README.md

 Yellow indicates a risk factor between 50% and 75%.
 Red indicates a risk factor above 75%.

-It is important to note that this application was build for the purpose of CP8318 project.
+It is important to note that this application was build for the purpose of CP8318 final course project.
 It is not to be used to give or replace medical advice.

 ---------------------------------------------------- Presentation --------------------------------------------------------